Valston Hancock: Post-war career

 Among a small coterie of wartime RAAF commanders considered suitable for future senior roles, Hancock retained his rank of group captain following the end of hostilities.
 As Director of Personnel Services during 1946, he was involved in restructuring the Air Force into a dramatically smaller peacetime service.
-He recalled this time as a "twilight period" when "no-one wanted to know about us" and many good people were let go due to the government's parsimonious retention policies.
+He recalled it as a "twilight period" when "no-one wanted to know about us" and many good people were let go due to the government's parsimonious retention policies.
 On 1 January 1947, Hancock was promoted to substantive group captain.
 Receiving a further promotion to temporary air commodore on 1 March, he was appointed inaugural commandant of the newly formed RAAF College, Point Cook, the Air Force's equivalent of Duntroon and the Royal Australian Naval College.
 He also drafted the institution's charter.
 Departing in late 1949, he spent the following year in Britain, where he attended the Imperial Defence College, receiving a promotion to substantive air commodore on 1 February 1950.
 On his return to Australia in 1951, he was promoted to acting air vice-marshal and made Deputy Chief of the Air Staff on 21 June.
 He was raised to a Commander of the Order of the British Empire (CBE) in the 1953 New Years Honours.
-On 16 October that year, Hancock took over from Air Vice Marshal Frank Bladin as Air Member for Personnel (AMP), and was promoted substantive air vice-marshal on 1 January 1954.
+On 16 October that year, Hancock took over from Air Vice-Marshal Frank Bladin as Air Member for Personnel (AMP), and was promoted substantive air vice-marshal on 1 January 1954.
 As AMP, he occupied a seat on the Air Board, the service's controlling body that consisted of its most senior officers and which was chaired by the Chief of the Air Staff.
 Completing his term on 3 January 1955, Hancock was posted to Britain as Head of the Australian Joint Services Staff in London.
 He spent much of the latter half of 1955 and early 1956 laid low by a stomach ailment that was initially diagnosed as amoebic dysentery but later thought to be Malta fever or malaria.